Abstract --- Electromagnetic

 similar to the ones described above are applied thereto;

-sequences applied to the different windings by using several
+pulse sequences applied to the different windings by using

-windings, obtaining the same performance of the electromagnetic
+several windings, obtaining the same performance of the

-device 100.
-These pulse sequence can be arranged in several
+electromagnetic device 100.
+These pulse sequence can be arranged

-manners; for example, the pulse sequences are of the same type or
+in several manners; for example, the pulse sequences are of the

-different type, they have pulse amplitude values which are equal
+same type or different type, they have pulse amplitude values

-wound around the magnet 105 in a way that the current flowing
+are wound around the magnet 105 in a way that the current

-therethrough and corresponding to the described voltage pulses
+flowing therethrough and corresponding to the described voltage

-generates a magnetic field which is substantially parallel and
+pulses generates a magnetic field which is substantially

-concordant with the magnetic field generated by the magnet 105,
+parallel and concordant with the magnetic field generated by the

-according to the right hand rule; however, the present invention
+magnet 105, according to the right hand rule; however, the

-lands itself to be implemented even with a different arrangement
+present invention lands itself to be implemented even with a

 The pulses applied to the windings 110 and 115 perturb the